darricheng/hotel-room-booking-app/README.md

 The app is built using the MERN stack (MongoDB, Express, React, Node.js).
 It was completed as part of a software engineering course.
 The backend repository can be found [here](https://github.com/darricheng/mern-stack-backend).

-- Frontend is hosted on Vercel; built using React, Ant Design, and Firebase
+- Frontend is hosted on Vercel.
-- Backend is hosted on Cyclic.sh; built using Node.js, Express, mongoose, and MongoDB
+- Backend is hosted on Cyclic.sh.

 [Access a working version of the app](https://hotel-room-booking-app.vercel.app/)